Cincinnati, New Orleans and Texas Pacific Railway: Routing

 The late 1990s saw another improvement with the Norfolk Southern Railway double tracking the segment south of Somerset, Kentucky, between Tateville and KD Tower (near Greenwood, Kentucky).
 As of 2013, a massive project is underway to double track from Woods, also known as Somerset, to Grove just north of Burnside.
-This project will straighten a curve near the Kentucky Route 914 bypass overpass, allowing for improved train handling.
-NS planners and engineering officials are still tinkering with and improving the company's second most profitable line, including the initial $65 million in line improvement projects from 1959 to 1963 and 1996 to 2010, Norfolk Southern is projected to have spent over $1 billion in a span of 60 years.
+This project will straighten a curve near the Kentucky Route 914 bypass overpass, allowing improved train handling.
+NS planners and engineering officials are still considering improving the company's second most profitable line, including the initial $65 million in line improvement projects from 1959 to 1963 and 1996 to 2010.
+Norfolk Southern is projected to have spent over $1 billion in a span of 60 years.

 Queen and Crescent Route

 After two years of leasing the property to local companies, in 1881 the city entered a 25-year lease to an entity called Cincinnati, New Orleans and Texas Pacific Railway, which was held by an English corporation controlled by German-born Parisian banker Frédéric Émile d'Erlanger.
 Soon Erlanger held all five segments of railroad from Cincinnati to New Orleans, and west from Meridian, Mississippi to Shreveport, Louisiana.
 This was dubbed the Queen and Crescent Route, connecting the Queen City to the Crescent City.

 Erlanger sold his interest in 1890.
 In 1894 the CNO&TP was one of many properties reorganized by Samuel Spencer into the vastly expanded Southern Railway.

 The railroad inaugurated a named passenger train for the route, the Queen and Crescent Limited, in 1926.
 Never a financial success, the train carried both coaches and Pullman sleepers and a dining car.
 The train was discontinued in 1949.